shamin/webpack-sass-bootstrap-boilerplate/README.md

 - Popper.js
 - Webpack Dev Server

-### Check Out Our Documentation
+## Check Out Our Documentation
 If you want to check out our official documentation, just click [here](https://shaminmeerankutty.github.io/webpack-sass-bootstrap-boilerplate/).

+It contains guidance on setting up this starter, as well as feature outlines.

 ## Features